cgsaxner/DataPrep_UBsegmentation/README.md

 ## License

+This project is licensed under the terms of the MIT license.

+## Using the software

 If you use the software/network, please cite the following paper:

 Gsaxner, Christina et al. **Exploit 18F-FDG Enhanced Urinary Bladder in PET Data for Deep Learning Ground Truth Generation in CT Scans.** SPIE Medical Imaging 2018.